 If your lenses are in good condition, there’s no reason not to get more use out of them.
 We are happy to supply you with a new frame for your existing lenses if we have one that they fit into.
 If modification of lens shape is necessary, you would need to be without your glasses for at least a day.

 Can I get new lenses put into a frame I already have?

 Yes.
 We’re not interested in seeing you spend money on a frame if you already have one.
 We will inspect your frame and make new lenses if it’s in reusable condition.
 Our labs, however, require that a frame-breakage liability waiver be signed.

 Do you have frames for adults with small faces?

 Yes.
 We make a point of having a varied and appealing selection of frames to suit adults with small faces.
-While most eyewear shops overlook the need for attractive, stylish, adult frames in small sizes, we keep an eye out for such frames from a range of European frame makers.
+While most eyewear shops overlook the need for attractive, stylish, adult frames in small sizes, we keep an eye out for such frames from a range of US, European, and Asian frame designers.

 What forms of insurance do you take?

-Bronze Optical and Dr. Andy Cook are credentialed providers for many vision insurance plans.
+Bronze Optical and our independent optometrist are credentialed providers for many vision insurance plans.
 Please see our insurance page for details.

 I’m allergic to nickel.
 Do you have any metal frames I could wear?